chinamike65/hugo-tuolesi/content/book3/book3en.md

 However, even so, we still have no good fortune to meet the Buddha, and we can only rely on the teacher to subdue us, so the teacher's kindness is even more important.

-It is also stated in the Treatise on Entering the Bodhisattva:
+It is also stated in "A Guide to the Bodhisattva's Way of Life":

-To benefit all sentient beings, countless Buddhas have passed away, but because of my own Dharmaults, I have not been taught by them.
+To benefit all sentient beings, countless Buddhas have passed away, but because of my own faults, I have not been taught by them.

 After the Buddha passed away, many masters and great siddhas appeared in India and Tibet.

 In the post-Hong Kong period of Tibetan Buddhism, there have been many incomparable and extraordinary figures such as the Five Sakya Patriarchs, Master Marpa, Venerable Milarepa, Venerable Atisha, Dhondunpa, and Master Tsongkhapa.
 Dade.

-However, due to our own karma, we were not able to receive the guidance of these masters due to the location and time of rebirth.
+However, due to our own karma, we were not able to receive the guidance of these masters due to the location and time of our rebirth.

 Only the present masters never leave us and teach us to renounce suffering and attain happiness.